Effective Salmon Hooking

 'Self Setting' Salmon Hooks

-Do you think that when a salmon takes and turns on a fly that a 'little green genie' appears from the hook with a big mallet and knocks the hook home for you or that all hooks these days have a 'built in' mini explosive charge that detonates to drive the hook home when it comes in contact with salmon saliva!
+Do you think that when a salmon takes and turns on a fly that a 'little green genie' appears from the hook with a big mallet and knocks the hook home for you or that all hooks these days have a 'built in' mini explosive charge that detonates to drive the hook home when it comes in contact with salmon mouth tissue!
 None of the above are obviously true however I can assure you that all hooks 'logically' require sufficient pressure to be set to ensure the fish stays on!

 Letting The Salmon Take Develop

 Don't be fooled by a salmon 'take' or try to convince yourself that the 2 gentle taps you just received were only a trout which disappeared when you lifted the rod!
 Have the composure to do absolutely 'nothing' if any suspicious knocks on the line are felt as often the biggest salmon's take will start ever so subtly.
-So the 'mantra' for your head while salmon fishing is 'do nothing' and if you've a habit of reacting too quickly to a salmon then just repeat the above two words while you're fishing over and over and over again!
+So the 'mantra' for your head while salmon fishing is 'do nothing' and if you've a habit of reacting too quickly to a salmon then just repeat these words while you're fishing over and over and over again!